 Provenance Craft Co

-Positivity Spiral crochet pattern 4 ply - digital
+Positivity Spiral Cowl crochet pattern - download or hard copy

-The crocheted cowl pattern has a simple 16 stitch and 8 round repeat which makes it easy to memorise and creates a simple and elegant piece.
+This one-skein, crocheted cowl pattern has a simple 16 stitch and 8 round repeat which makes it easy to memorize and creates a simple and elegant piece.

 It uses filet crochet to create lace holes that work up in a spiral around the cowl, alongside Herringbone Trebles that create a flat, drapey fabric.